 Leveraging a variety of direct-to-customer business models can help to cut costs in other areas.
 For example, the U-pick (or pick-your-own approach) model has customers come to the farm and pick their own products.
 When customers pick their own product, farmers save on harvest labor costs, packaging, shipping, and storage.
 Of course, U-pick is often limited to products with distinct ripeness indicators, like fruits and certain seasonal vegetables.

 Many American agribusinesses have also turned to farmer's markets in the wake of supply chain difficulties.
 Often organized in city-owned or non-profit locations, farmer's markets offer an inexpensive alternative to roadside stands.
 They also serve as advertisements for your on-site business activities.
 Also referred to as open-air markets, these venues attract customers looking for product variety.
 They serve as central hubs for community-sponsored seasonal events.

 In the face of ongoing supply chain issues, agribusinesses would be wise to explore alternative marketing strategies and distribution logistics in order to thrive.
 Agribusiness owners can avoid loss and embrace profits by leveraging data analytics and direct-to-customer sales.

 However, implementing these strategies requires adequate cash flow and sound money management, highlighting the need for a financial partner.
-To speak with a commercial banker who has deep insight into the agriculture industry, get in touch with Wisconsin Bank & Trust today.
+To speak with a commercial banker who has deep insight into the agriculture industry, get in touch with Wisconsin Bank & Trust, a division of HTLF Bank today.